sonic-net/SONiC/doc/voq/aggregate_voq_counters.md

 No new architecture changes are required to SONiC.

-A new database `CHASSIS_COUNTERS_DB` will be introduced in `redis_chassis` instance of the SSI dedicated to aggregate statistics.
+A new database `CHASSIS_COUNTERS_DB` will be introduced in `redis_chassis` instance of the supervisor dedicated to aggregate statistics.

-Voq stats on FSI are already polled via flex counter for each asic by it's corresponding syncd instance and updated in COUNTER_DB.
-Swss will be used to synchronise VOQ stats between FSI and SSI.
+Voq stats on linecard are already polled via flex counter for each asic by it's corresponding syncd instance and updated in COUNTER_DB.
+Swss will be used to synchronise VOQ stats between linecard and supervisor.

 ### High-Level Design